sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + A Methodology for Verifiable Query Result Integrity in Blockchain Indexing Systems
 + A Framework for Monitoring and Auditing the Activity of Cross-Chain Mechanisms

-## PETS

-### 2026

-+ CoinJoin ecosystem insights for Wasabi 1.x, Wasabi 2.x and Whirlpool coordinator-based privacy mixers
-+ Gryphes: Hybrid Proofs for Modular SNARKs with Applications to zkRollups

 ## OOPSLA